RicksonRick/doda_rick/readme.md

 You can kill the proc with `kill $(lsof -t -i:1337)`

-Contributing
 Contributions are welcome!
-Fork the repo and submit pull requests.
+Fork the repo and submit pull requests. 🍻